Hi, I’m Marc. I’ve been running Friendlyskies.net since about 2001.

 I chose the domain name, friendlyskies.net, while I was in a bit of an ironic mood, because the skies didn’t seem so friendly at that time.
 As time has passed though, I think it reflects more that I really like airplanes and the sky…

-Soon after purchasing the domain name, a lot of fun projects came to mind.
+Soon after I bought the domain name, a lot of fun projects came to mind.
 So the scope of the website expanded quite a bit, and Friendlyskies.net became my personal blog & projects website.

-Anyway, you might find me writing about any of those topics on this website.
-You will definitely see a lot of my art and photography projects around here.
+Anyway, you might find me writing about any of those topics here.
+You will definitely see a lot of my art and photography projects.

 Here are some less-than-ordinary things about me: